-1) it allows customers to talk to each other
+- It allows customers to talk to each other

-2) it allows companies to talk to customers
+- It allows companies to talk to customers

-3) it allows customers to talk to companies
+- It allows customers to talk to companies

 Companies who employ social media in their integrated marketing communications are going to have more opportunities to impact a consumer’s perceptive value of their brand and therefor, will have more control over their brand value.

 Social media is not only a tool to engage with customers, it’s also serves double-duty as your company’s voice as well as acts as a path to purchase both online AND in stores.
-In a study conducted by Vision Critical, 41% of users surveyed stated that they had bought an item in the store after browsing online1.
+In a study conducted by Vision Critical, 41% of users surveyed stated that they had bought an item in the store after browsing online.

 Social media needs to have a place in your marketing strategy that will engage and excite customers while starting conversations that drive sales.
-Make sure your site has links to social media- in the aforementioned Vision Critical study1, 36% of the Pinterest users under age 35 said they purchased items in-store after pinning, repinning, or liking it.
+Make sure your site has links to social media- in the aforementioned Vision Critical study, 36% of the Pinterest users under age 35 said they purchased items in-store after pinning, repinning, or liking it.